Introduction of our services

 - Approach a branch office near his/her workplace; or

-- For "iAM Smart+" registrants, by adopting the digital signing function, they can submit the electronic claim form via the electronic form submission system of the Labour Relations Division of the Labour Department.
+- For "iAM Smart+" registrants, by adopting the digital signing function, they can submit the electronic claim form online.
+(See here for Quick Guide on the electronic claim form)

 The Role of Conciliation Officers

-The conciliation officer is a neutral intermediary who assists both parties to understand the problem and to have a frank dialogue so as to remove each other’s differences and prevent the issue from deteriorating.
+The conciliation officer is a neutral intermediary who assists both parties to understand the problem and to have a frank dialogue so as to remove each other's different viewpoints and prevent the issue from deteriorating.
 He also endeavours to seek a settlement which is acceptable to both parties.

 Attendance at conciliation meetings is voluntary for both the employee and the employer.
 The conciliation officer does not have the power to adjudicate the claims.
-However, in the event that any suspected breach of the Employment Ordinance is detected, the conciliation officer will refer the case to appropriate division for investigation.
+However, in the event that any suspected breach of the Employment Ordinance or the Minimum Wage Ordinance is detected, subject to the consent from the parties concerned for providing assistance, the conciliation officer will refer the case to relevant divisions for criminal investigation.
 Prosecution may be instituted by the Labour Department where there is sufficient evidence.

 Other Services Provided by the Labour Relations Division

-Apart from handling labour disputes, staff of the Labour Relations Division also answer enquiries about the Employment Ordinance, the Minimum Wage Ordinance and employment contracts, help employers and employees understand their rights and obligations, as well as offer advice on personnel management practices so as to prevent the occurrence of disputes.
+Apart from handling labour disputes, staff of the Labour Relations Division also answer enquiries about the Employment Ordinance, the Minimum Wage Ordinance and the conditions of employment, with a view to assisting them in understanding their rights and obligations as stipulated under the Employment Ordinance or in the terms of employment contracts, as well as offer advice on personnel management practices so as to forestall the occurrence of labour disputes.